truenas/middleware/docs/userguide/index.rst

 To perform an upgrade using this method,
 `download <http://www.freenas.org/download-releases.html>`_
-the latest version of the *.txz* file that matches the architecture of the system (32- or 64-bit).
-Then, go to System → Settings → Advanced →
-Firmware Update as shown in Figure 2.7d.
+the latest version of the *.txz* file.
+Then, go to System → Settings → Advanced → Firmware Update as shown in Figure 2.7d.

 Use the drop-down menu to select an existing volume to temporarily place the firmware file during the upgrade.
 Alternately, select “Memory device” to